FREVA-CLINT/climatestateclassifier/demo/README.md

 The `demo` folder contains:
 - a text file `demo_train.txt` containing the input arguments of the train example
-- a text file `demo_evaluate.txt` containing the input arguments of the evaluate example
+- a text file `demo_evaluate.txt` containing the input arguments of the evaluate example, loading a model which has been trained for 10000 iterations (tsurf.pth)
+- a text file `demo_evaluate.txt` containing the input arguments of two 20CR examples, the 1809 unidentified eruption (18101tasnh.nc) and the 1815 Tambora eruption (18161tastr.nc), loading a model which has been trained for 10000 iterations (tsurf.pth)
 - a directory `results` where the result files will be stored
 - a directory `data` where the data is stored
 - a directory `snapshots` where a demo model snapshot is stored